The Basics: Defining How Much Alcohol is Too Much

 While there is no guaranteed safe amount of alcohol for anyone, general guidelines can help clinicians advise their patients and minimize the risks.
 Here, we will provide basic information about drink sizes, drinking patterns, and alcohol metabolism to help answer the question “how much is too much?”
 In short, the answer from current research is, the less alcohol, the better.

 A note on drinking level terms used in this Core article: The 2020-2025 U.S. Dietary Guidelines states that for adults who choose to drink alcohol, women should have 1 drink or less in a day and men should have 2 drinks or less in a day.
 These amounts are not intended as an average but rather a daily limit.
-Binge drinking brings a person’s blood alcohol concentration to 0.08 percent or more, which typically happens if a woman has 4 or more drinks, or a man has 5 or more drinks, within about 2 hours.
+Binge drinking brings a person’s blood alcohol concentration to 0.08% or more, which typically happens if a woman has 4 or more drinks, or a man has 5 or more drinks, within about 2 hours.
 Heavy drinking includes binge drinking and has been defined for women as 4 or more drinks on any day or 8 or more per week, and for men as 5 or more drinks on any day or 15 or more per week.
+“High intensity drinking” is defined as drinking at two or more times the binge drinking thresholds, that is, 8 or more drinks on an occasion for women or 10 or more for men.

 What counts as a drink?

-In the United States, a "standard drink" or "alcoholic drink equivalent" is any drink containing 14 grams, or about 0.6 fluid ounces, of “pure” ethanol.
-As shown in the illustration, this amount is found in 12 ounces of regular beer (with 5% alcohol by volume or alc/vol), 5 ounces of table wine (with 12% alc/vol), or 1.5 ounces of 80-proof distilled spirits (with 40% alc/vol).
+In the United States, a “standard drink” or “alcoholic drink equivalent” is any drink containing 14 grams, or about 0.6 fluid ounces, of “pure” ethanol.
+As shown in the illustration, this amount is found in 12 ounces of regular beer (with 5% ABV or alc/vol), 5 ounces of table wine (with 12% alc/vol), or 1.5 ounces of 80-proof distilled spirits (with 40% alc/vol).

 The sample standard drinks above are just starting points for comparison, because actual alcohol content and customary serving sizes can vary greatly both across and within types of beverages.
 For example:

-• Beer: The most popular type of beer is light beer, which may be light in calories, but not necessarily in alcohol.
-The mean alc/vol for light beers is 4.3%, almost as much as a regular beer with 5% alc/vol.4 On average, craft beers have more than 5% alc/vol and flavored malt beverages, such as hard seltzers, more than 6% alc/vol.4 Some craft beers and flavored malt beverages have in the range of 8-9% alc/vol. Advise patients to check container labels for the alcohol content and adjust their intake accordingly.
+- Beer: The most popular type of beer is light beer, which may be light in calories, but not necessarily in alcohol.
+The mean alc/vol for light beers is 4.3%, almost as much as a regular beer with 5% alc/vol.4 On average, craft beers have more than 5% alc/vol and flavored malt beverages, such as hard seltzers, more than 6% alc/vol.4 Some craft beers and flavored malt beverages have in the range of 8% to 9% alc/vol. Advise patients to check container labels for the alcohol content and adjust their intake accordingly.

 How many drinks are in common containers?